briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 To address the reviewer's concern, we have performed additional simulations in which a wide range of dilution factors were used.
 Our results, shown below, have been added as Supplementary Material.
 Note that dilution affects the amount of growth, and therefore the number of mutational opportunities, experienced during each simulation cycle.
-To compensate, we have rescaled Time in this figure to show how cooperator proportions change as individuals are "born" in different dilution treatments.
+To compensate, we have rescaled Time in this figure to show cooperator proportions for equivalent numbers of births across dilution treatments.

+**TODO: update caption **
 ![**Effect of Subpopulation Dilution**](../figures/dilution.png)

 As shown in the Figure, cooperator survival diminishes as more individuals survive the perdiodic dilution.